Professor & Director

 Environmentally assisted cracking, localised corrosion, modelling, corrosion-resistant alloys, stray current corrosion, pipelines.View profile

 Ke Wang is a Research Associate at Curtin Corrosion Centre.
 He obtained his bachelor and master degree from Tianjin University, China.
 In 2019, he received his PhD degree from Institute for Frontier Materials (IFM), Deakin University, Australia.
 Ke Wang has been working on corrosion since 2012.
 During his PhD, he worked on an industry-sponsored project, understanding and monitoring the synergistic effect of soil, cathodic protection, coating disbandment and stray current buried pipeline corrosion.
 After joining Curtin Corrosion Centre, he will work on the pit-to-crack transition of duplex stainless steels in a simulated sour environment.

 His research interests are environmentally assisted cracking; localized corrosion initiation and propagation; corrosion modelling and simulation; electrochemical impedance spectroscopy kinetic model development and corrosion monitoring.

 In his private life, Ke likes hiking, which connects him closely to nature and relaxes his mind.

-Multiscale modelling, density functional theory, solid-state phase transformation, environmental cracking, rea...View profile
+Multiscale modelling, density functional theory, solid-state phase transformation, environmental cracking, reading, and meditation.View profile

 Sam Bakhtiari is a Research Associate at Curtin Corrosion Centre.
 In 2019, he earned his PhD degree from the School of Engineering, Department of Mechanical Engineering at the University of Western Australia.
 His dissertation was on “NiTi-based shape memory alloys beyond the shape memory effect and superelasticity”.